 SeaWorld Orlando offer discounts for guests with disabilities, senior citizens, military personel and AAA members.

-To save the $12 parking fee at SeaWorld San Diego and help the environment at the same time, consider taking the Mass Transit to the park.
+To save on parking fee at SeaWorld San Diego and help the environment at the same time, consider taking the Mass Transit to the park.

 The Metropolitan Transit System offers daily bus service from the Old Town Transit Center which is only four miles away from SeaWorld via routes 8 & 9.
 Bus service is approximately a 15 minute ride.
 The Old Town Transit Center offers connections to Amtrak, Coaster and other bus service.
 For more information visit www.sdcommute.com